How I became a business developer - without even knowing it

 I always thought that the common beliefs that everything happens for a reason, and that eventually, you will start connecting the dots, is a pseudo-intellectual bullshit sold to the masses for big bucks by Tony Robbins and others alike.
 And now, I am starting to wonder.

 Life at the graduate school can be tedious and uninspiring.
 You have your role to play in this big organism called a research institute.
-And, your have your weekly routine, which basically means that between all the distractions, such as meetings, travels, attending other people’s seminars, preparing your own seminars, having lunches and welcoming people knocking at your door, you are expected to produce new knowledge.
-You are also expected to be both creative and precise at it, stay at the frontiers of your research filed, and be able to present the progress to your supervisor roughly once per week.
+And, your have your weekly routine, which basically means that between all the distractions, such as meetings, travels, attending other people’s seminars, preparing your own seminars, joining lunches and welcoming people knocking at your door, you are expected to produce new knowledge.
+You are also expected to be both creative and precise at it, stay at the frontiers of your research field, and be able to present the progress to your supervisor roughly once per week.
 This lesson of self-management is a tough call for most people, and it usually ends up with a sick leave at some point.
 Which happened to me as well.

 Anyways, among the population of poor, troubled PhD students there are also subclasses, or, if you prefer to call it by name, different circles of hell.
 Around 90% of PhD students around me, were experimentalists.